-Today, Kentucky is home to roughly 160,000 immigrants.
+Today, Kentucky is home to more than 150,000 immigrants.
 New Americans in Kentucky serve as everything from livestock workers to software developers, making them critical contributors to Kentucky’s economic success overall.
-They also contribute in STEM fields: Despite making up only 3.6 percent of Kentucky’s population, immigrants represented 12.5 percent of all STEM workers in the state in 2014.
+They also contribute in STEM fields; despite making up only 3.6 percent of Kentucky’s population, immigrants represented 7.6 percent of all STEM workers in the state in 2014.

 In the United States, immigrants are more likely to be working-age than their U.S.-born counterparts.
 This allows them to contribute to the U.S. economy and to entitlement programs as they work and pay taxes.
 This is equally true in Kentucky, where immigrants are far more likely to be of working age than the U.S.-born population.